lf94/soroban-parametric-cadquery/README.md

-# A parametric Soroban written in CADQuery
+# A parametric soroban written in CADQuery

 The purpose of this project is to demonstrate how "code CAD" can be intuitive to learn.